kevinforrestconnors/objdem/README.md

 objdem is a command-line tool that creates digital elevation model .obj files from specified long-lat coordinates. objdem also creates an associated .tiff file to be used as a texture.

-Currently, no `.mtl` file is created.
-In the future, this is planned.

 objdem uses elevation and landsat data from `https://data.worldwind.arc.nasa.gov`.

 ## Installation